slepc4py.SLEPc.SVD#

 Parameters:

-flag (bool) – True if \(H(A)\) is built explicitly.
+flag (bool) – True if \(H(A)\) must be built explicitly.

 Return type: